dsolis-av/PetsRestAssured/README.md

 mvn clean install
 ```

-5. Using IntelliJ, make sure you have installed the Lombok plugin.
+5. Using IntelliJ, make sure you have installed the Lombok plugin and have enabled annotation processing.
+Otherwise, builder method from Lombok won't work when it's needed.
-6. With IntelliJ, open the project and execute each test class to validate scenarios individually, or run the suite.xml file to execute the whole suite.
+6. With IntelliJ, open the project and execute each test class to validate scenarios individually.
+You can also run the suite.xml file to execute the whole suite.